Neurofeedback Research

 A comprehensive bibliography of scientific research can be found at ISNR.org.

-While we are not licensed physicians and do not claim to diagnose or treat any specific condition, we are very good at enhancing overall brain function.
-Many individuals have reported experiencing relief from symptoms related to various conditions through our approach.
+Although we are not licensed physicians and do not diagnose or treat specific conditions, our neurofeedback approach has demonstrated significant potential in enhancing brain function.
+Many individuals have also reported meaningful relief from symptoms associated with various conditions, highlighting the therapy’s effectiveness in promoting mental clarity, emotional balance, and overall well-being.

 Focus and Learning Disorders